 Fuji MK50-135mm T2.9 ($200 for 7 Day Rental) and Fuji MK18-55mm T2.9 ($193 for 7 Day Rental) E Mount Lenses

 These two zooms have consistent focus and iris placement as well as pretty good light transmission ability for a zoom – maximum T2.9.
-They have 200° focus rotation (90° for zoom and 60° for iris), are color matched, and both sport a macro mode – which doesn’t replace a true macro lens, but is great in a pinch.
+These lenses have a 200° focus rotation (90° for zoom and 60° for iris).
+They are color matched and both sport a macro mode (which doesn’t replace a true macro lens but is great in a pinch).
 With the standard 0.8 MOD gearing, you can easily add follow focus units for hands-off control but note that these lenses do not have auto/servo controls.
 These are mechanical-zoom lenses with no electronic controls – fully manual focusing, zooming, and iris changes.
 They are so petite, however, that the focus, iris, and zoom gears are all within very easy reach with one hand.
 With the feel and design of lenses typically thousands of dollars more, Fuji has produced a formidable product to go with the swelling enthusiasm for Sony’s cameras.
 They’ve borrowed from their own high-end broadcast lenses and adapted to the needs of current documentary and run-and-gun style shooting.
 Need a workhorse lens to cover almost every subject on a lean set?
 You’ll definitely want to try one of these.

 • Expanded ISO (102,400 expanded vs 51,200 expanded on the D810 and 25,600 expanded on the D800)